 A list wouldn’t be complete without a recipe that included espresso.
 Grab one or two of these to stock up on carbs and energy before heading out on your morning run.
-The oats, flax, and peanut butter will keep you going strong, and maple syrup lends the perfect light sweetness.
+The oats, flaxseeds, and peanut butter will keep you going strong, and maple syrup lends the perfect light sweetness.
 Pair with a cuppa joe for even more pep.

 You had us at dark chocolate.
 But if you aren't on board, hear this: Walnuts and almond butter add satiety, while dates are used for natural sweetness.
-Plus, the crisp quinoa makes these extra filling and packed with protein.
+Plus the crisp quinoa makes these extra filling and packed with protein.

 The perfect snack to pack for a hike or weekend drive, this recipe is so good you’ll want to make two batches.
 Crispy rice cereal, corn flakes, and pretzel bits make for a crunchy, salty flavor that plays well with chocolate and peanut butter.
 You'll never buy a prepackaged bar again!

 Yeah, these are pretty amazing.
-Three types of chocolate—chocolate chips, chocolate peanut butter, and cocoa powder—make them the real deal, and a hint of oats and honey keep them from being too overwhelming.
+Three types of chocolate—chocolate chips, chocolate peanut butter, and cocoa powder—make them the real deal, and a hint of oats and honey keeps them from being too overwhelming.
 The fact that they're kinda like eating cookie dough doesn't bother us one bit.

-These no-bake chocolatey bites are ready in just 15 minutes, and no need to wait for the oven to heat up.
+These no-bake chocolaty bites are ready in just 15 minutes, and no need to wait for the oven to heat up.
 Cocoa powder, almond butter, and honey combine to create a fantastic fudge flavor.
 Beet or goji powder gives the bites their classic red hue, but they're just as delicious without the added color.